estrogencat/EeveeIPA/README.md

 <br>

-Latest tweak is grabbed from the [revived repository.](https://github.com/Meeep1/EeveeSpotifyRevivedPublic)
+Latest tweak is grabbed from [jaydenjcpy's repository](https://github.com/jaydenjcpy/EeveeSpotifyRevivedPublic)

 Spotify 9.1.34 is used as of 16th April 2026.